hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ### Hemi Components

+> [!TIP]
+> You do not have to run all of the daemons, depending on your use-case.
+See the [Docker Profiles](#docker-profiles) section to determine which configuration is appropriate for your use-case(s) and trust tolerance.

-The following daemons are needed as part of the Hemi stack (which ones you need to run yourself depend on which docker profile you use).
+The following daemons comprise the Hemi stack.
 They are all run under Docker Compose:

 1. bitcoind
 2. electrs